nickAP02/nickAP02/README.md

 <img src="https://img.shields.io/badge/Flask-000000?style=for-the-badge&logo=flask&logoColor=white"/>
 <img src="https://img.shields.io/badge/firebase-ffca28?style=for-the-badge&logo=firebase&logoColor=black"/>
 ### Soft skills
+- Empathy
+- Sense of analysis
+- Communication
 <!---
 nickAP02/nickAP02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.